 Wendy Huang Waszmer is a litigation partner in King & Spalding’s New York office.
-Her practice focuses on cartel and other antitrust matters, government investigations, and complex civil litigation.
+A former federal prosecutor and Department of Justice official, she represents clients in cartel and other antitrust matters, government investigations, and complex civil litigation.

 Ms. Waszmer represents companies and individual clients facing investigations by the Department of Justice, State Attorneys General, and other federal and state agencies.
 Her clients include companies in automobile and auto parts, financial markets, manufacturing, and other industries.
 She also represents clients in federal court litigation and other civil commercial disputes.

 Before joining King & Spalding, Ms. Waszmer served in several leadership and trial counsel roles in the Department of Justice in New York and Washington, D.C.
 As the Assistant Chief of the New York Field Office of the U.S. Department of Justice Antitrust Division, she supervised federal trials and both criminal and civil investigations, and has also litigated high profile matters.
 She was a liaison with federal and state enforcement and regulatory agencies in joint and parallel antitrust and fraud investigations.
 She also previously served as Counsel to the Assistant Attorney General of the Antitrust Division, advising on enforcement policy matters.
 She received both the Attorney General’s Distinguished Service and Assistant Attorney General’s Awards during her tenure.